paulbaumgarten/pbaumgarten.com/ib-compsci/unit-4/README.md

  * Selection sort the data after each individual sale? or
  * Bubble sort the data after closing each day?

----

-# Unit 4.3: Programming
+# Unit 4.3: Programming concepts

-The following assumes you have already been introduced to a programming language.
-It only outlines the theory content associated with unit 4.3 not the introduction to a programming language.
+The following is not an introduction to a programming langauge per-se, rather a discussion about the conceptual ideas involved in programming.

 ## Nature of programming languages

-As we saw in unit 2, the CPU uses the fetch-decode-execute-store cycle.

 Software programs are sets of instructions.
 For a CPU to execute these instructions, each one must first be translated into machine code – simple binary codes that activate parts of the CPU.